 “God uses fallible people!”

-I thought that that one almost had to belong to the Christian faith “hall of fame” to become a missionary.
+I thought that people had to belong to the Christian faith “hall of fame” to become a missionary.
 Missionaries had to be people of exceptional quality and show no weaknesses.
 Because so few people were involved in missions in my local city, I came to the conclusion that we first need to sort out our problems at home before we should think of the world.
 All around me I saw needs.
 I became very introspective and inward-looking.

 I remember sharing my vision to join missions with the leaders of my local church.
 Although this was something foreign to them, they could see how seriously I viewed this call on my life.
 As I took time to walk through the process with them, they became convinced of the missionary call upon the local church as well.
 Even though my family and community were quite poor and despite all the financial challenges that faced the church, they agreed to support me.